Authored by JoannaRasmuson

 Occupational lung disease

 Occupational lung diseases are work-related lung conditions made worse by materials found in the work environment.
 Work-related lung diseases are caused by inhaling airborne irritants over long periods of time.
 Pet shop owners, butchers, farmers, tannery workers, archaeologists and healthcare workers are surrounded by many chemicals and toxins that can affect their lung health if they aren’t careful.
-People who have jobs working in dusty areas, for example, can inhale up to 200 mg of dust every day.
 Those who work in an office may not be exposed to as many airborne pathogens, but they can still be at risk.

 Environmental lung disease